asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 You can use the \zs and \ze characters to match the part of the search string that contains the replacement string.
 Instead of repeating the text in this example:

 ~~~
-:s/This document has been last updated in 2013/This document has been last updated in 2015/
+:s/This document was last updated in 2013/This document was last updated in 2015/
 ~~~

-Instead you can use:
+You can use:

 ~~~
 :s/This document has been last updated in \zs2013\ze/2015/
 ~~~

 ##Conclusion
 The substitute command is very powerful.
 I've laid out enough of the basics to get you started.
-You can take a look at these sites and the vim documentation to dig deeper into the command.
+You can take a look at the following sites and the vim documentation to dig deeper into the command.

 * [Vim Wikia: Search and Replace](http://vim.wikia.com/wiki/Search_and_replace)
 * [12 Powerful Find and Replace Examples](http://www.thegeekstuff.com/2009/04/vi-vim-editor-search-and-replace-examples/)